American Gothic: Creation

 In August 1930, Grant Wood, an American painter with European training, was driven around Eldon, Iowa, by a young local painter named John Sharp.
 Looking for inspiration, he noticed the Dibble House, a small white house built in the Carpenter Gothic architectural style.
+The house was added to the National Register of Historic Places in 1974 (reference No. 74002291).
 Sharp's brother suggested in 1973 that it was on this drive that Wood first sketched the house on the back of an envelope.
 Wood's earliest biographer, Darrell Garwood, noted that Wood "thought it a form of borrowed pretentiousness, a structural absurdity, to put a Gothic-style window in such a flimsy frame house".